SpiNNakerManchester/SpiNNGym/README.md

 # SpiNNGym
-Playground for Learning and Memory
+Playground for SNN Learning and Memory on SpiNNaker